-A car accident, even a minor one, can be a frightening and unsettling situation for everyone involved.
+A car wreck, even a minor one, can be a frightening and unsettling situation for everyone involved.
 If the crash also results in injuries, it becomes even more serious, as it may change the lives going forward for those involved.

 If another party behaved in a negligent or reckless manner behind the wheel, resulting in injuries to you or a loved one, you may want to consider hiring a Spartanburg car accident lawyer.
 The team at Farmer & Morris Law, PLLC, will work tirelessly on your behalf, seeking to help you win the fairest possible compensation for your pain, suffering, and medical costs.